About the conference

 Who can attend?

-Everyone is welcome to attend.
-The 2019 conference was attended by 350 people, including early career researchers, local councils and government departments, academics, non-government organisations and consultants from across 61 organisations.
+Everyone is welcome to attend!
+The 2020 conference at Monash University was attended by 390 people, including current students, local council and government employees, academics, NGO professionals and ecological consultants from 88 different organisations.

-With the support of our generous sponsors, tickets in 2020 were $30 for students and $60 for non-students.
+With the support of our generous sponsors, we are able to heavily subsidise tickets prices to only $30 for students and $60 for non-students (ticket prices for 2022 yet to be confirmed).
 A breaking barriers grant is also available to help support attendance at the conference.

 Diversity and inclusion